nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_glossary.md

 toc: false
 ---

-Glossary of common terms and abbreviations used though-out this site is available from [here](https://developer.nhs.uk/library/glossary/).
+A Glossary of common terms and abbreviations used throughout the documentation can be found on the [Health Developer Network](https://developer.nhs.uk/library/glossary/).